EGR-314-Team-307-Spring-2026/Team307.github.io/docs/index.md

 > We are a team of engineering students from Arizona State University, united by a vision to transform innovative embedded systems concepts into practical, mission-ready solutions.
 Our work emphasizes
 > disciplined engineering design, systems integration, and technical rigor.
 In lieu of the project description centering on an exploration device, we have selected a submersible exploration device as the focus of our design,
-> drawing inspiration from established exploration platforms such as probes, orbiters, landers, rovers, and tactical robotic systems..<br>
+> drawing inspiration from established exploration platforms such as probes, orbiters, landers, rovers, and tactical robotic systems...<br>
 ![Project](314prez.png)

 ## Project Summary

 An underwater exploration device that navigates through aquatic environments while detecting and avoiding obstacles.
-It collects real time data such as water pressure, temperature and system performance and displays this information to the user.
-The system combines multiple sensors and communication between subsystems to support safe navigation and environmental monitoring.
+It collects real-time data, such as water pressure, temperature, and system performance, and displays this information to the user.
+The system integrates multiple sensors and enables communication between subsystems to support safe navigation and environmental monitoring.

 ## Team Members Datasheet links